Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 ### Solving Jigsaw Puzzles

 Putting all piece of puzzle as a single input of models is not a good idea.
 That makes the network prefer to identify correlations between low-level texture rather than high-level primitives.
 Just looking at the boundaries of patches doesn't help for understanding the global object(like tiger in fig1).
-The target of model is learn features which are representive and discriminative while solving puzzle.
+The target of model is learning features which are representive and discriminative while solving puzzle.

 ![fig3](https://github.com/Outerskyb/Outerskyb.github.io/blob/master/_posts/img/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles/img4.JPG?raw=true)